 As an eligible member of the U.S. Armed Forces, you are able to take advantage of a program which allows you to have military pay to further your civilian education.

-For all branches of service (Air Force, Army, Navy, Marines, and Coast Guard), you may receive:
+For all branches of service (Air Force, Army, Army Reserves, Navy, Marines, National Guard and Coast Guard), you may receive:

 - 100% tuition and fees not to exceed $250 per semester credit hour, $166 per quarter credit hour, or $4500 per fiscal year